Christchurch, Dorset: Transport

-Buses are operated by Go South Coast under their morebus brand.
+Buses are operated by Go South Coast under their Morebus brand.
+Routes connect Christchurch with Bournemouth, Lymington, New Milton, Ringwood and Somerford.

-Christchurch railway station is on the South West Main Line from London Waterloo to Weymouth.
-Services are operated by South Western Railway and depart for London Waterloo twice an hour, Monday to Saturday; and hourly on Sunday.

-Bournemouth Airport, in Hurn, is the nearest airport and is around 3.75 mi north-west of Christchurch town centre.
-Originally an RAF airfield, the airport began commercial services in the late 1950s, and in 2019 served around 800,000 passengers.
-Ryanair, TUI and EasyJet operate from the airport and provide scheduled flights to European destinations.
+Bournemouth Airport, in Hurn, is the nearest airport and lies around 3.75 mi north-west of Christchurch town centre.
+Originally an RAF airfield, the airport began commercial services in the late 1950s and served around 800,000 passengers on 2019.
+Ryanair, TUI and EasyJet operate from the airport, providing scheduled flights to European destinations.

-During the summer months, small passenger ferries travel between Tuckton and Mudeford Spit via the town quay.
-Another ferry crosses the Stour between Wick and the Quay just below Tuckton Bridge.
-This ferry was running before the bridge was built in 1882 and was then, the only crossing below Iford.
-Another ferry service operates across the harbour entrance from Mudeford Sandbank to Mudeford Quay.
+During the summer months, small passenger ferries travel between Tuckton and Mudeford Spit, via the town quay.
+Another ferry crosses the Stour between Wick and the Quay just below Tuckton Bridge; this ferry was running before the bridge was built in 1882 and was then, the only crossing below Iford.
+A third ferry service operates across the harbour entrance from Mudeford Sandbank to Mudeford Quay.
 This ferry was operated by rowing boats until the 1960s; payment being at the discretion of the passenger.

 Education

 Christchurch has two infant schools, two junior schools, five primary schools (combined infant and junior) and three secondary schools.
 The secondary schools are, in order of size: Twynham School (1,515 pupils), Highcliffe School (1,347 pupils) and the Grange School (637 pupils).
 The secondary schools share a sixth form, with the three sites providing different courses.

 From 1 April 2019 schools in Christchurch have fallen under the jurisdiction of the Bournemouth, Christchurch and Poole Council.
-From the 2008 General Certificate of Secondary Education (GCSE) results, Dorset was ranked 32nd out of 148 local authorities in England based on the percentage of pupils attaining at least five A* to C grades at GCSE level including maths and English.
-Twynham was the best performing school in Christchurch in 2009: 67% of pupils gained five or more GCSEs at A* to C grade including maths and English compared to the national average of 49.8%.
-Highcliffe achieved 62% but the Grange School was less successful: only 40% of pupils achieved five or more A* to C grade results.
-Twynham was also the best performing school for A-level results with an average score of 727.8 points per student, slightly below the national average of 739.3.
-Highcliffe School School students averaged 618.4 points and the Grange School 571.9 points.